ueberauth/ueberauth/README.md

 `Ueberauth.Auth` struct as the `provider` field.

 Once you've setup your providers, in your router you need to configure the plug to run.
-The plug should run before you application routes.
+The plug should run before your application routes.

 In phoenix, plug this module in your controller: